zxiiro/zxiiro.github.io/site/writings.rst

 ########

 * Contribute to the Eclipse Project via Gerrit
-* Share steam library with multiple Linux accounts and systems
+* Share steam library across Linux accounts and systems
-* Speed up "git status" in a repo with many submodules
+* Speed up "git status" in a repo with submodules
 * Test network performance between computers with iperf